- Search The Registry

 - My Account

 Johnny Bragg was born on this date in 1926.
-He was an African American singer.
+He was a Black singer.

 He was born in Nashville, Tenn.
 As a teenager in 1943, Bragg was sentenced to six life terms in the Tennessee State Prison.
 The charge was rape, but he always denied the charges, and Governor Frank Clement commuted his sentence in 1959.
 He soon returned to prison on a parole violation and spent time in and out of incarceration until 1977.
 While serving time his only expressive outlet for his spirit, was singing.
 In 1953, a young governor Clement, heard Bragg's vocal quintet the Prisonaires.